Competitive prices for top quality

 1. Cut flowers for bouquets – The round flower heads and graceful stems make Scabiosa perfect for fresh and dried bouquets.

-2. Borders & beds – Add structure, height, and romantic color to your borders with these charming cut flowers.
+2. Borders & flowerbeds – Add structure, height, and romantic colors to your borders with these charming cut flowers.

-3. Pots and containers – Compact Scabiosa varieties are ideal for pots, balcony boxes and patios.
+3. Pots and containers – Compact Scabiosa varieties are excellently suited for pots, balcony planters, and patios.

-4. Combinations with other cut flowers – Mix Scabiosa with Zinnia, Lathyrus or Dianthus for a colourful and elegant effect in bouquets and borders.
+4. Combinations with other cut flowers – Mix Scabiosa with Zinnia, Lathyrus, or Dianthus for a colorful and elegant effect in bouquets and borders.

 Tips for sowing Scabiosa

-1. Sowing time – Sow indoors from February to April or directly outdoors after the last frost for an optimal start.
+1. Sowing time – Sow indoors from February to April or immediately outdoors after the last frost for an optimal start.

-2. Soil & Location – Use well-draining seed compost and choose a sunny to partially shaded location.
+2. Soil & location – Use well-draining seed compost and choose a sunny to semi-shady location.

-3. Care – Keep the soil moist during germination and the early growth phase; feed regularly for strong, healthy plants.
+3. Care – Keep the soil moist during germination and the first growth phase; provide regular nutrition for strong, healthy plants.

 5. Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.